wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 - saving last selection
 - minimizing requests by using same query serial for frontend and backend queries
 - fixed bug in dashboard's switch options for non-admins
 - fixed Notice: Undefined index: ga_dash_frontend_stats for new installs
+- no more queries if there is no token

 = 09.03.2014 - v4.2.11 =
 - added support for enhanced link attribution